MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ![Screenshot of the XAML code editor's right-click menu in Visual Studio 2019](media/xaml-code-editor-right-click-menu.png)

-Some of these features are available universally in the Visual Studio IDE, and some are specific to the XAML code editor.
+Most of these features are available universally in the Visual Studio IDE, while some are specific to the XAML code editor.
 Here's what each feature does and how it's useful.

 |Name  |More info  |
 |---------|---------|